awsdocs/iam-user-guide/doc_source/iam-compliance-validation.md

-# Compliance Validation for AWS Identity and Access Management<a name="iam-compliance-validation"></a>
+# Compliance validation for AWS Identity and Access Management<a name="iam-compliance-validation"></a>

 Third\-party auditors assess the security and compliance of AWS Identity and Access Management \(IAM\) as part of multiple AWS compliance programs\.
 These include SOC, PCI, FedRAMP, ISO, and others\.